 Lidocaine cream is an anesthetic.
-It works by preventing nerves from transmitting painful impulses to the brain.
+It works by preventing nerves from sending painful impulses to the brain.

 Do NOT use lidocaine cream if:

-- you are allergic to any ingredient in lidocaine cream or to similar medications (eg, amide-type local anesthetics)
+- you are allergic to any ingredient in lidocaine cream or to similar medications (eg, amide-type local anesthetics such as prilocaine)

-- there are signs of infection (eg, oozing, warmth, pain) or tissue damage in the affected area
+- you have an infection (eg, oozing, warmth, pain) or injury at the affected area